walakaka77/test-doc-site/parent-page-tech-adventures/child-page-4-search-engine-optimization/grandchild-page-4-backlink-checklist/backlink-checklist.markdown

 These guys also only have 4 keywords ranking on the first page.
 And none of the keywords are ranking in first position:
 ![petsguide serp position](../../parent-page-tech-adventures/child-page-4-search-engine-optimization/grandchild-page-4-backlink-checklist/image-petsguide-ranking-position.png)

+{: .note}
+This is another clear indication that the site is not authoritative in the eyes of Google.
+Remember, only what Google thinks matters!
+The rest of the metrics are just guidelines.
+If Google thinks it's shit - then the backlink will be weak.

 ### Step 5: Check Whether the Site is Listed in Google

 Confirming whether the site is listed in Google’s index is essential to ensure it’s a legitimate and effective backlink source.
 An indexed site is more likely to provide valuable backlinks and enhance your site’s SEO.